HI!

 I'M JOHN MACK FREEMAN

-I'M A SPEAKER,
+I'M A STORYTELLER,

-AND A LIFELONG LEARNER.
+AND A LIFELONG SEARCHER.

 Bio Pic